FLsandell/BVDomestication/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 TThe code is available in three parts.
 The first script (RF.py) is examplary for how the models where trained.
 The second script (RF_input_iterations.py) is examplary for running the models with different train/test splits, and the final script (windows.py) showcases how feature importances were summarized using sliding windows.
-The code was designed to determine genetic regions that are decisive for separating two phenotypic groups  based on sequencing data.
+The code was designed to determine genetic regions that are decisive for separating two phenotypic groups based on variant calls..
 The input file is a 0|1|2 matrix generated from a VCF file using vcftools with the "--012" flag, where 0 denotes a homozygous reference position, 1 a heterozygous position, and 2 a homozygous alternative position.

 The code can readily be modified to construct models that distinguish any two groups of phenotypes as long as their differentiation can be inferred from genomic variants.